sparshpnd23/MLOps/README.md

 Model tweaking will be done by modifying the Hyper parameters.

-First of all, a pre-created python program will check if the model has feature scaling or not.
+First of all, a pre-created python program will check if the model has it's features scaled or not.
 Feature Scaling creates a massive impact on the accuracy of the model.
 If it hasn't been done, this program will automatically do it.

                      X_test="X_test=sc.transform(X_test)"
                      import sys